Revlon Logo

 Thanks to the popularity of opaque nail polishes, the company made a multi-million-dollar profit and became the second-largest cosmetics company in the United States.
 In addition to a full line of manicure products, the range included lipsticks.
 The new logo reflected these changes.

 The company name is written in bright red, indicating the predominant pigment in the products.
 The lettering represents scarlet lips and nails.
-The hue also reflects the brand’s rise and development, as well as its popularity.
+The hue also reflects the brand’s rise, development, and popularity.

 The slant of the letters to the right reflects an aspiration for the future and a desire to advance and create new cosmetic products.
 New palette colors appeared every fall and spring, making the offer always fresh.
 The sequential arrangement of the elements underscores the importance of the relationship between the tones of the lipstick and nail polish.

-The bright hues of the lettering also hint at print ads featuring models discussing beauty, as well as the prevalence of red hues in brochures.
+The bright lettering also hints at print ads featuring models discussing beauty, as well as the prevalence of red in brochures.
 Famous models and stars in cosmetics ads were new, and red reflected this sensation.

 1965 – 1977